 You can also go to the border early and import your car before your big move so it’s taken care of ahead of time.
 I think you have a year to import your car.

 If you choose not to import your car at the border, I believe you have up until a year to import your car.
 We chose this option and had to go to our closest port for the import process.

 From Los Angeles, we had to go to Long Beach to fill out some paperwork.
 Call US customs if you’re not sure where to go.

 You will pay a percentage on the value of your car based on the Kelly Blue Book Price.
 I think our tax + duties were around $500, less then 10% on our 2007 Honda FIT.
 Keep your receipt as you can either expense it through work or ask your accountant if you can expense this under your moving expenses if you are moving for a job.

 6) Insuring Your Car

-If you’re looking for more information or experience from other expats that have tried to import their car from Canada to the USA, you can check out the comments in this thread on tips for moving from Canada to the USA.
-Good luck!
+If you’re looking for more information or experience from other expats that have tried to import their car from Canada to the USA, you can check out the comments in this thread and read my post on tips for moving from Canada to the USA.